Packed red blood cells: Adverse events related to red blood cell transfusion

 Adverse events related to transfusion in general may include allergic reactions such as anaphylaxis, infection, volume overload, and lung injury.
 With current screening methods, the risk of viral infections such as hepatitis C and HIV/AIDS are less than one in a million.
 With current testing methods in high-income countries the prevalence of transfusion-transmissible infections in blood donations is very low (median: HIV 0.002%, hepatitis B 0.02%, hepatitis C 0.007% and syphilis 0.02% in 2024).
 However, in low-income countries the risk of a blood donation being positive for HIV, hepatitis C or syphilis is up to 1%, and the risk of it being hepatitis B positive was approximately 2.8% in 2024.
 The differences relate to variations in eligible blood donors, whether the donation is paid or voluntary, non-remunerated, and the effectiveness of the system of educating and selecting donors.

 Adverse events related to transfusion of red blood cells are mainly linked to incompatibility issues or other transfusion reactions.
 Incompatible AB0 transfusion can be fatal.
 For patients with a previous transfusion reaction history, the risk of repeated adverse events can be mitigated by choosing the proper processing modification and/or red blood cell phenotype combination.

 Society and culture

 Economics

 In the United Kingdom they cost about £120 per unit.
+Prices range based on location and other factors like donation history.